-The dates of appointment of each of the Non-Executive Directors serving at 31 December 2020 are summarised in the table below.
+The dates of appointment of each of the Non-Executive Directors serving at 31 December 2021 are summarised in the table below.
 The Parent Company was incorporated on 27 October 2017.

-Non-Executive Directors -Executive Directors Date of appointment letter Catherine Bingham 22 May 2019 4 December 2017 Janice Bourque 18 July 2019 18 July 2019 Veronica Jordan 30 October 2019 30 October 2019 Richard Kender 20 July 2019 18 July 2019 Pierre Legault (Chairman) 15 March 2019 15 March 2019 Gregory Winter 24 May 2019 4 December 2017
+Non-Executive Directors Date of appointment letter Date of appointment Janice Bourque 18 July 2019 18 July 2019 Jose-Carlos Gutierrez-Ramos 17 March 2021 17 March 2021 Veronica Jordan 30 October 2019 30 October 2019 Richard Kender 20 July 2019 18 July 2019 Pierre Legault (Chairman) 15 March 2019 15 March 2019 Gregory Winter 24 May 2019 4 December 2017

 At the time of the IPO in May 2019 all Non-Executive Directors then appointed except Pierre Legault entered into new letters of appointment which took effect conditional upon completion of the IPO.
-Janice Bourque, Richard Kender and Veronica Jordan each entered into letters of appointment at the time of their appointment to the Board.
+Janice Bourque, Richard Kender, Veronica Jordan and Jose-Carlos Gutierrez-Ramos each entered into letters of appointment at the time of their appointment to the Board.